openmapsforeurope2/ome2-dev/ome2/README.md

 Under construction

-The OME2 project is co-funded by the European Union.
+The Open Maps for Europe 2 (OME2) project is co-funded by the European Union.
 It is being delivered by a consortium comprising:
 * EuroGeographics, the not-for-profit membership association for Europe’s National Mapping, Cadastral and Land Registration Authorities;
 * National Geographic Institute, Belgium;
 * National Institute of Geographic and Forest Information, France;